 Do soaked nuts and seeds have to be dehydrated?

 - Answer — If you are unable to dry your nuts or seeds, only soak an amount that you can be sure to use within two or three days.
-For convenience, I like to soak nuts and seeds in mason jars, rinse them after 12 hours, and then if I don’t have a chance to dry them, I store them in my refrigerator.
-It is important to rinse them twice a day with fresh water, draining the water each time.
+For convenience, I like to soak nuts and seeds in mason jars, rinse them after 12 hours, and then if I don’t have a chance to dry them, I store them in my refrigerator in water.
+It is important to rinse them twice a day with fresh water.
 You want to use these nuts within a few days, because as with any live food, mold tends to set in within days if you’re not careful.
-To dehydrate them: spread out on the mesh sheets that come with your dehydrator.
-Set the thermostat at 105 degrees and dry until completely dry.
-This can range anywhere from 24-48 hours.
-Test them through out the process.
-Once dry and cooled, store in a mason jar in the fridge to extend shelf life.

 Know your nuts!